ADD NV Privacy Statement

-Personal data on potential customer prospects is used by ADD for five years unless, in the meantime, there has been contact with the prospect.
+Personal data on potential customer prospects is used by ADD for five years, unless there was contact with the prospect in the meantime.
 In that case, a new five-year period starts.
 Prospects can always ask for their personal data to be removed.

 ADD declines liability if, under applicable (foreign) legal obligations, the lawful recipients of personal data require to pass personal data about customers on to the local authorities or process it without an adequate level of security.

-5.5.2 Third parties must direct enquiries to the registered office of ADD NV, Industrieweg 1, 3001 Heverlee.
+5.6.3 Third parties must direct enquiries to the registered office of ADD NV (Industrieweg 1, 3001 Heverlee)

 If you as a third party have queries about customers, for example because you work for the police or are a notary public or lawyer, you can contact ADD NV's Third-Party Enquiries department, Industrieweg 1, 3001 Heverlee.
 This specialist department will answer your question bearing in mind its secrecy obligation and the privacy legislation.
 Our staff and other departments will therefore refer pass your enquiry on.

 5.7 You can also help protect your data